Ship a Full-Stack App with One Prompt

 </script>

 The same shape works for OpenAI, Claude, Gemini, Grok, DeepSeek, and Kimi.
 In the regular world each of these providers has a completely different SDK, different auth, and different request shape.
 Puter.js collapses all of that into one call.
 Same story for storage (puter.fs.*), key-value (puter.kv.*), and hosting (puter.hosting.*).
+The small API surface also means fewer architectural decisions for the AI to make in the first place.
+There's no ORM to pick, no routing paradigm, no state-management library; for most features there's one obvious way to write them.

 Safe defaults: you're protected from common attacks like CSRF and SQL injection because you're not managing a server.
 Each database and storage namespace is isolated per user.
-Auth is included and handled automatically — when your code tries to access cloud services, Puter prompts the user to sign in.
+Auth is included and handled automatically.
+When your code tries to access cloud services, Puter prompts the user to sign in.
 There are also no API keys to leak, because the User-Pays Model means auth is per-user, not per-app.

 Type safety: Puter.js ships .d.ts type definitions via its npm package, so you get autocomplete and type checking on the puter.* APIs out of the box when using TypeScript.